 Start your research project

-Make sure to read the Study Guide pages.
+Make sure to read the ‘how to start’ steps and the Study Guide pages.
 Contact the research project coordinator at least two months prior to the start of your major research project.
 Consider what you want to do (topic) and where in the UMC Utrecht you want to perform your project.

 You will need a supervisor to guide you.
 If you have a topic in mind and you know whom to approach for it, feel free to ask that person to be your supervisor.
 If you have a good idea of some topics that interest you, but you do not know who could be a supervisor for those topics, contact us.